 SECTION 4.05.
 Nominations.
 At each annual meeting of the membership, the members shall nominate and elect a "Committee on Nominations" consisting of one (1) member who regularly resides within each of the seven (7) geographical areas or districts of the Cooperative so as to insure equitable representation.
 No member of the Board of Directors may serve on such Committee.
-The "Committee on Nominations," keeping in mind the principal of geographical representation, shall meet as a committee at the principal office of the Cooperative at least forty-five (45) days prior to the next annual meeting of the membership at which directors are to be elected; the date and time of such meeting to be determined by the Board of Directors and with each member of said Committee to be given at least ten (10) days prior written notice of said meeting.
+The "Committee on Nominations," keeping in mind the principal of geographical representation, shall meet as a committee at the principal office of the Cooperative at least forty-five (45) days prior to the next annual meeting of the membership at which directors are to be elected; the date and time of such meeting to be determined by the Board of Directors and with each member of said

+Committee to be given at least ten (10) days prior written notice of said meeting.
 At said meeting a majority of said Committee shall constitute a quorum, and at said meeting said Committee shall prepare and post at the principal office of the Cooperative a list of nominations for directors which may include a greater number of candidates than are to be elected.
 Any fifteen (15) or more members acting together may make other nominations by petition not less than thirty (30) days prior to the meeting and the Secretary shall post such nominations at the same place where the list of nominations made by the Committee is posted.
 The Secretary shall mail with the notice of the meeting or separately, but at least ten (10) days before the date of the meeting, a statement of the number of directors to be elected and the names and addresses of the candidates, specifying separately the nominations made by the Committee on Nominations and also the nominations made by petition, if any.
+The chairman shall call for additional nominations from the floor and nominations shall not be closed until at least one (1) minute has passed during which no additional nomination has been made.
+No member may nominate more than one (1) candidate.
 No nomination of a person for the office of Director who does not maintain bona fide residence in the District for which said nomination is made shall be effective.
 Any vacancy on the Nominating Committee shall be filled by the Board of Directors.